Mapin2/2D-ProceduralDungeonGenerator/README.md

 ## Controls
 I'v added a simple RTS like camera controller if you try the demo.
+Also implemented a main menu from the Escape key to input the number of rooms the dungeon will have.

 Movement:
 * WASD or screen edges with mouse for moving the camera.